dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-8-refactor-a-rollup.md

 **dbt 🧡 MetricFlow.** This is where integrating your semantic definitions into your dbt project really starts to pay dividends.
 The interaction between the logical and semantic layers is so dynamic, you either need to house them in one codebase or facilitate a lot of cross-project communication and dependency.
 :::

 1. 🎯 Let's aim at, to start, building a table at the `order_items` grain.
 We can aggregate supply costs up, map over the fields we want from products, such as price, and bring the `ordered_at` timestamp we need over from the orders table.
-We'll write the following code in `models/marts/order_items.sql`.
+You can see example code, copied below, in `models/marts/order_items.sql`.

    ```sql
    {{